krathul/feep/README.md

 * [Test runs](test_runs) - Automation for doing test runs of specific applications for their corresponding usage scenarios.
 * [Measurements](measurements) - Results from measurements.

+## Contributions

+This is a community project.
+Contributions are very welcome.
+This can be full measurements, but also contributions to the automation setup, usage scenarios, measurement scripts, whatever is helpful to gather data on energy consumption.
+Don't hesitate to [open issues](https://invent.kde.org/cschumac/feep/-/issues/new) or [merge requests](https://invent.kde.org/cschumac/feep/-/merge_requests/new).

+This repository is maintained by Cornelius Schumacher <schumacher@kde.org>.
+If you have any questions or comments please reach out.

 ## License

 The content of this repository is licensed under the [MIT license](https://opensource.org/licenses/MIT) unless otherwise noted.
 See the file [LICENSE.txt](LICENSE.txt) for the full text of the license.